On the Optimal Rate of Convergence for Translation-Invariant 1D Quantum Walks: Introduction

 For the purpose of this introduction, let $X_n$ and $X_\infty$ denote the position after $n$ time steps and asymptotic position of a walker on the one-dimensional lattice $\IZ$ and let the corresponding probability distributions be $\PP\!_\sfr$ and $\PP\!_\sfq$, respectively.
 Then the Berry--Esseen theorem states that

 The main result of this article is the analogous statement

-We further prove a corresponding upper bound for general 1D lattice discrete time quantum dynamics for the L\'evy metric, which is in fact an important intermediate step in the proof of the sup-norm bound as well.
+We further prove a corresponding upper bound for general discrete-time quantum dynamics on the one-dimensional lattice in the L\'evy metric, which is in fact an important intermediate step in the proof of the sup-norm bound as well.

 Our proof essentially consists of two parts: {First}, we prove an adapted Esseen inequality, estimating differences of cumulative distribution functions from the corresponding characteristic functions.
 Applying it to the setting of 1D quantum walks yields the convergence rate $n^{-1/3}$ for the L\'evy distance.
-We then carefully analyze the concrete position distribution for the step-coin quantum walk, by building on results from \cite{SunadaTate.2012}.
+We then carefully analyze the concrete position distribution for the shift-coin quantum walk, by building on results from \cite{SunadaTate.2012}.
 In this second step, we especially need to focus on a treatment of the wavefront region mentioned above, which eventually yields the optimal convergence rate in the supremum distance.